 A wellhead imbalance liability equal to the Company’s share is recorded to the extent that the Company’s well operators have sold volumes in excess of its share of remaining reserves in an underlying property.
-However, for the three months ended March 31, 2019 and 2018, the Company’s natural gas production was in balance, meaning its cumulative portion of natural gas production taken and sold from wells in which it has an interest equaled its entitled interest in natural gas production from those wells.
+However, for the three and six months ended June 30, 2019 and 2018, the Company’s natural gas production was in balance, meaning its cumulative portion of natural gas production taken and sold from wells in which it has an interest equaled its entitled interest in natural gas production from those wells.

-The Company’s disaggregated revenue has two revenue sources which are oil sales and natural gas and NGL sales and only operates in one geographic area, the Williston Basin in North Dakota and Montana.
-Oil sales for the three months ended March 31, 2019 and 2018 were $123.6 million and $79.1 million, respectively.
-Natural gas and NGL sales for the three months ended March 31, 2019 and 2018 were $9.1 million and $7.7 million, respectively.
+The Company’s disaggregated revenue has two revenue sources, which are oil sales and natural gas and NGL sales, and the Company only operates in one geographic area, the Williston Basin in North Dakota and Montana.
+Oil sales for the three months ended June 30, 2019 and 2018 were $139.8 million and $101.0 million, respectively.
+Natural gas and NGL sales for the three months ended June 30, 2019 and 2018 were $10.0 million and $8.0 million, respectively.
+Oil sales for the six months ended June 30, 2019 and 2018 were $263.4 million and $180.2 million, respectively.
+Natural gas and NGL sales for the six months ended June 30, 2019 and 2018 were $19.1 million and $15.7 million, respectively.

 Net Income (Loss) Per Common Share